 The nursery is located near the ocean that makes the school environment a little bit unconventional.
-What else is unique about this project?
+What else is unique about this kindergarten?

 Many things.
 At first, it started from a competition for the design.
 The planner Mr. Yasuaki Onoda suggested that proposals be accepted from the public in his role as restoration adviser to Shichigahama, and following a two-stage survey, I was ultimately chosen to oversee the design in November 2011.
 This was the first project to be implemented in this town.